COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Hemangioma.
 A common vascular birthmark.
 Hemangiomas become visible within the first few weeks or months of life and continue to grow rapidly for about six to nine months.
 Then, they gradually lose this red color and also shrink.
 They are called strawberry patch hemangiomas.

 - Port-wine stain (also called nevus flammeus).
 A port-wine stain is a flat, pink, red, or purple mark that appears at birth, often on the face, arms, and legs, and continues to grow as the child grows.
 Port-wine stains do not go away and often require treatment if located on the eyelid or forehead.
 Port-wine stains involving the face may cause eye problems.

 What are the most common types of pigmented birthmarks?

 The following are the most common types of pigmented birthmarks:

-The Division of Dermatology at Children's National Health System continues to expand services as more families seek our expertise in the diagnosis and treatment of disorders of the skin, hair and nails.
+The Division of Dermatology at Children's National Hospital continues to expand services as more families seek our expertise in the diagnosis and treatment of disorders of the skin, hair and nails.

 Read More of Finn's Story